amiltimore2016/docker-rspec/README.md

 ## Why

-It encourages team members to think away from the code and focus more on the user perspective.
+* It encourages team members to think away from the code and focus more on the user perspective.

-Rspec docker testing repo
+* As code grows in size and complexity it is very hard to backtrack and start unit testing or understand where code is failing.

+## How

+* Use rspec testing framework and docker-api gems.

+* Create some helper functions to do some basic system validation.
+How would you validate a server manually?

 ## Disclaimer